angusmccloud/slalompets-api/README.md

 To-Do:
 - Enable file uploading to S3 via a Lambda function so that you're not just referencing external images but can upload new ones
+- Allow the deletion of images from the dynamboDB table (and S3 once that's created)